 I would also say to try not to get a case that is much bigger than the camera itself.
 The camera needs to fit neatly inside the case to get the maximum protection.
 Also, one of the main reasons to buy a compact camera is for portability, so you don’t want to undo that by buying a huge case!

-We use this case (the large version) for our compact camera.
-It fits our Sony RX100 V with this colorful camera strap snugly, with room for a spare memory card and battery in the side pocket.
-It’s also inexpensive and well-suited for travel.
+We use this case (the large version) for our own compact camera.
+It fits our Sony RX100 V and camera strap snugly, with room for a spare memory card and battery in the side pocket.
+It’s inexpensive and well suited to travel.

 How to Clean your Point and Shoot Camera